docker-hy/docker-hy.github.io/part1.md

 When running a command such as `docker run hello-world`, Docker will automatically search [Docker Hub](https://hub.docker.com/) for the image if it is not found locally.

 This means that we can pull and run any public image from Docker's servers.
-For example‚ if we wanted to start an instance of the PostgreSQL database, we could just run `docker run postgres` which would pull and run https://hub.docker.com/_/postgres/.
+For example‚ if we wanted to start an instance of the PostgreSQL database, we could just run `docker run postgres`, which would pull and run https://hub.docker.com/_/postgres/.

 We can search for images in the Docker Hub with `docker search`.
 Try running `docker search hello-world`.

-The search finds plenty of results, and prints each image's name, short description, amount of stars, and "official" and "automated" status.
+The search finds plenty of results, and prints each image's name, short description, amount of stars, and "official" and "automated" statuses.

     NAME                         DESCRIPTION    STARS   OFFICIAL   AUTOMATED
     hello-world                  Hello World!…  699     [OK]